 What makes relational skills particularly interesting in a brain training context is the fact that the study’s participants saw improvements in both standardized reading and spelling tests.
 That’s despite the fact the SMART intervention didn’t specifically train these aspects.
 As such, the findings suggest that SMART intervention has a “transfer of effect” to broader cognitive abilities, which a lot of other training programs have sought to do(and failed in the process).

-At the end of the day though, while these sort of interventions, gimmicks, and brain games might help raise your IQ, that doesn’t mean you’ll get smarter.
-What I mean is the way you approach challenges and solve problems in real life shouldn’t change too much — unless your day-job involves guessing the next shape in a sequence of inverted squares.
+At the end of the day though, while this sort of interventions, gimmicks, and brain games might help raise your IQ, that doesn’t mean you’ll get smarter.
+What I mean is the way you approach challenges and solve problems in real life shouldn’t change too much — unless your day job involves guessing the next shape in a sequence of inverted squares.

 [UP NEXT] What’s the highest IQ in the world (and should you actually care?)